nuc-astro/WinNet/bin/movie_script/README.md

   Whether or not disabling the indication for the magic number.

 - `--additional_plot=ADDITIONAL_PLOT`
-  Whether or not plotting average timescales.
+  Whether or not to show an additional plot in the top left corner.
+Possible options are 'timescales', 'tracked', or 'energy' for plotting average timescales, mass fractions of tracked nuclei, or nuclear energy generation.

 - `--tau_min=TAU_MIN`
   Lower limit of the average timescales.